bonitasoft/bonita-doc/md/set-up-continuous-integration.md

 2. Create Jenkins job: In Jenkins, create a new job of type "Build a free-style software project".
 Specify a job name for example "Bonita-BuildProcesses".

 3. Configure Jenkins job:
-   1. Check out your process repository from Subversion.
-To do this, configure the "Source Code Management" section to retrieve (check out) your Subversion process shared repository.
+   1. Check out your project from Subversion.
+To do this, configure the "Source Code Management" section to retrieve (check out) your Subversion project.
 Specify the repository URL, and optionally your local repository.
 We recommend that you set teh check-out strategy to _Use 'svn update' as much as possible_.
    2. Invoke BonitaStudioBuilder script
    Note: only one instance of BonitaStudioBuilder can be executed at a time on a computer.
    Add a build step of type "Execute shell" configured with the following content: